 Lancashire West Methodist Circuit

-Since 2022, this group of 10 churches in West Lancashire has been supporting 6 girls at St Mary’s Karonga.
-These girls started in Form 1 in 2022 and will be supported until they complete their schooling.
-The project supports 6 girls / 24 school years.
+Since 2022, this group of churches in West Lancashire has been supporting 6 girls at St Mary’s Karonga.
+The first cohort of girls started secondary school in 2022 and were supported until they completed their schooling.
+The second cohort will start school in September 2025/ The project supports 6 girls / 24 school years every four years.

 https://www.justgiving.com/campaign/LancashireWest